XertroV/aec-membership-test-simulator/README.md

 Note: the first column of these tables ("Members lodged", "Eligible membership") is the reduced membership list after filtering out e.g., duplicates, members supporting the registration of other parties, deceased members, etc.

 It is ["AEC Policy"](https://web.archive.org/web/20140220005415/http://aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/registration-tests.htm) that lists are no more than 1.1x the legislative limit (e.g., a maximum of 550 prior to September 2021, and 1650 after September 2021).
+That is: lists with more members than this are rejected.

 ### September 2021 to February 2022